artgon/artgon.github.com/_posts/2013-08-01-introducing-objectify-scala.md

 in a POST body into a Scala DTO.
 Resolvers can also have resolvers of their own, and will be injected just like any of the above components.

-#### Advantages

-- Single Responsibility/Encapsulation
-- DI w/o Singletons
-- Easier to reason about application
-  - Smaller, easier to understand classes
+#### Why would I use this?

+This is the question I always ask myself when I see a new framework posted on Hacker News.
+I'm not going to offer you a sales pitch but rather talk about the benefits that we've observed in the last year.

+- It's very simple -- there's no magic and less than 1000 lines of code
+- Single Responsibility and Encapsulation -- many small classes that are do not directly depdendent, easy to reason about, and do exactly one thing.
+- Dependency injection without singletons -- useful for classes that only require request scope
-- Simpler, shorter tests
+- Simpler, shorter tests -- given small classes, they can be broken down into distinct units that are easily testable.
-- No magic

-#### Details
+#### More information

-I introduced the framework at a Scala meetup a little ago, and you can find the slides [here](http://www.slideshare.net/artgon/scala-meetup-objectify-15072182).
+I introduced the framework at a Scala meetup a little while ago, and you can find the slides [here](http://www.slideshare.net/artgon/scala-meetup-objectify-15072182).
-You can also fork it on Github [here](https://github.com/learndot/Objectify.scala).
+You can also fork it and see more usage details on [Github](https://github.com/learndot/Objectify.scala).